-Dorothea Lange (1895-1965) – A documentary photographer and photojournalist, Lange is best known for her Depression-era work for the Farm Security Administration (FSA).
+Dorothea Lange, a documentary photographer, and photojournalist, is best known for her Depression-era work for the Farm Security Administration (FSA).
 Lange’s photographs humanized the consequences of the Great Depression and influenced the development of documentary photography.

-Born on May 26, 1895, in Hoboken, New Jersey, she was originally named Dorothea Margaretta Nutzhorn at birth.
+Born on May 26, 1895, in Hoboken, New Jersey, she was initially named Dorothea Margaretta Nutzhorn at birth.
 Her early life was not easy, as she contracted polio at the age of seven, which left her with a weakened right leg and a permanent limp.
-Another traumatic event occurred when she was 12 years-old and her father abandoned the family.
-It was after this, that she dropped her middle name and assumed her mother’s maiden name.
+Another traumatic event occurred when she was 12, and her father abandoned the family.
+After this, she dropped her middle name and assumed her mother’s maiden name.

-In 1920, Lange married Maynard Dixon, a well known western artist, and with Dixon had two boys, Daniel in 1925 and John in 1930.
+In 1920, Lange married Maynard Dixon, a well-known western artist, and with Dixon, she had two boys, Daniel in 1925 and John in 1930.

-During the Depression’s early years Lange’s interest in social issues grew and she began to photograph the the effects of the economy on residents of the city.
+During the Depression’s early years, Lange’s interest in social issues grew, and she began photographing the economy’s effects on city residents.

-A 1934 exhibition of these photographs introduced her to Paul Taylor, an associate professor of economics at the University of California at Berkeley, and in February, 1935 the couple together documented migrant farm workers in Nipomo and the Imperial Valley for the California State Emergency Relief Administration.
-Copies of the reports Lange and Taylor produced reached Roy Stryker, who headed the Resettlement Administration and offered Lange a job in August, 1935.
+A 1934 exhibition of these photographs introduced her to Paul Taylor, an associate professor of economics at the University of California at Berkeley.
+In February 1935, the couple documented migrant farmworkers in Nipomo and the Imperial Valley for the California State Emergency Relief Administration.
+Copies of the reports Lange and Taylor produced reached Roy Stryker, who headed the Resettlement Administration and offered Lange a job in August 1935.
 Unlike the agency’s other photographers, Lange did not move to Washington but used her Berkeley home as a base of operations.
 Lange divorced Dixon and married Paul Taylor that winter.

-As many as 6,000 migrants arrived in California from the Midwest every month, driven by unemployment, drought, and the loss of farms..
-In An American Exodus, which Paul Taylor co-authored with Lange, he wrote that the Okies and Arkies had “been scattered like the shavings from a clean-cutting plane.”
-Many drifted to the Imperial Valley after the completion of Boulder (Hoover) Dam in 1936, which guaranteed the valley a supply of water for irrigation.
+As many as 6,000 migrants arrived in California from the Midwest every month, driven by unemployment, drought, and the loss of farms… In An American Exodus, which Paul Taylor co-authored with Lange, he wrote that the Okies and Arkies had “been scattered like the shavings from a clean-cutting plane.”
+Many drifted to the Imperial Valley after completing the Boulder (Hoover) Dam in 1936, which guaranteed the valley water supply for irrigation.
 This put further pressure on the migrants, who were already competing with Mexicans and other immigrants for work.

-Lange’s photographs were intended to bolster support for the establishment of migrant camps in the area by the Resettlement Administration.
+Lange’s photographs were intended to bolster support for establishing migrant camps in the area by the Resettlement Administration.
 On March 12, 1937, Lange wrote Stryker that her “negatives are loaded with ammunition.”
 She added that the situation was “no longer a publicity campaign for migratory agricultural labor camps” but rather “a major migration of people and a rotten mess.”
-To get the “word” out, the photographs were provided to state emergency relief offices, the U.S. Senate, for a Works Progress Administration (WPA) exhibit in San Francisco, and by a number of newspapers and periodicals, including Life magazine.
+To get the “word” out, the photographs were provided to state emergency relief offices, the U.S. Senate, for a Works Progress Administration (WPA) exhibit in San Francisco, and by several newspapers and periodicals, including Life magazine.

 In 1945, Lange was invited by Ansel Adams to accept a position at the first fine art photography department at the California School of Fine Arts, which she accepted.
 Seven years later, in 1952, she co-founded the photographic magazine Aperture.

-In the last two decades of her life, she suffered from poor health including gastric problems, bleeding ulcers, and post-polio syndrome.
+She suffered from poor health in the last two decades, including gastric problems, bleeding ulcers, and post-polio syndrome.
 Dorothea Lange died of esophageal cancer on October 11, 1965, at the age of 70.

-She left behind thousands of photographs, which are held by several California museums, the Museum of Modern Art and the Library of Congress.
+She left behind thousands of photographs held by several California museums, the Museum of Modern Art, and the Library of Congress.